-One of the largest rivers in the state of Georgia, it empties in to the Atlantic Ocean and has one of the largest river basins in the country, second only the the Mississippi River.
+One of the largest rivers in the state of Georgia, it empties into the Atlantic Ocean and has one of the largest river basins in the country, second only the Mississippi River.
 Extending about 137 miles, it joins up with three major tributaries — that of the Ocmulgee and Oconee Rivers near Lumberton City, and joined further downriver by the Ohoopee River.
-It empties out into Altamaha Sound above Brunswick, where it is joined by the Darien, Butler and Champney Rivers before making its way to the ocean.
+It empties out into Altamaha Sound above Brunswick, where it is joined by the Darien, Butler, and Champney Rivers before making its way to the ocean.

 The Altamaha-ha is said to inhabit the myriad of small streams and twisting channels of the river and adjacent marshes, particularly around Darien, Butler Island, and elsewhere in McIntosh County.

-In 1969 when two brothers were fishing on the Altamaha River at Clark’s Bluff they reported seeing an animal that they first thought was a sturgeon, but quickly changed their mind when they got a better look.
-Stating that it measured about 10-12 feet long, with a snout like an alligator, and a horizontal tail.
-They also described the creature has having a triangular ridge along the top of its body, sharp pointed teeth and being gun-metal gray in color.
+In 1969 when two brothers were fishing on the Altamaha River at Clark’s Bluff, they reported seeing an animal that they first thought was a sturgeon but quickly changed their mind when they got a better look.
+Stating that it measured about 10-12 feet long, with a snout like an alligator and a horizontal tail.
+They also described the creature as having a triangular ridge along the top of its body, sharp pointed teeth, and being gun-metal gray in color.